YottaDB/YDBDoc/GTMAdminOps/encryption.rst

 .. image:: gen_sym_key.png

-With the add_db_key.sh script, Phil now adds the key to his GT.M master key file.
+With the add_db_key.sh script, Phil now adds the key to his YottaDB master key file.
 He can then create the encrypted database file with mupip create, load it with data and use it.
 Until the database is created and loaded with data, the key has no value and can be discarded at will.
 Once the database is created and loaded with the data, the key must be retained as long as access to the database - or even a backup thereof - is ever required.
 The entire process is illustrated below:

 .. image:: add_db_key.png

-As a final check to make sure that the database was created with the correct symmetric cipher key and the correct cipher, Helen can use the gen_sym_hash.sh script to compute a hash from the key in helen_cust_dat.txt while Phil uses YottaDB/GT.M's dse dump -fileheader -all command to print the key from the file header of the database file he creates.
+As a final check to make sure that the database was created with the correct symmetric cipher key and the correct cipher, Helen can use the gen_sym_hash.sh script to compute a hash from the key in helen_cust_dat.txt while Phil uses YottaDB's dse dump -fileheader -all command to print the key from the file header of the database file he creates.
 If the hashes match, the database file has been correctly created.

 Below are scripts of the key management example above.